What Is a Term Loan?

 Where do I get a short- or long-term loan?

 Your local bank or credit union likely offers business term loans, and it could be a good place to look first.
-If you weren’t approved by a bank or if you need a shorter approval period, Lendio helps business owners shop for a variety of online loans, including short-term or long-term loans.
+However, if you weren’t approved by a bank or if you need a shorter approval period, Lendio helps business owners shop for a variety of online loans, including short-term or long-term loans.